wielebenwir/commonsbooking/readme.txt

 FIXED: Availability text for items in item shortcode (Merged display of overlapping timeframes)
 FIXED: Location without addresses not displayed correctly
 FIXED: Incorrect error messages displayed to user during booking process
+FIXED: Not all routes of GBFS API were initialized (thanks @futuretap)
 ENHANCED: Improved booking validation
 ENHANCED: Default value for days that are bookable in advance set to 31